jpthiery/utils/README.md

-lmarin-utils
+Utils
 ============

-utils class used in my projects
+Utils class used in my projects